tytydraco/yessleep/out/The_stars_werent_designed_to_guide_us_Theyre_a_signal_from_the_God_of_Death_and_I_accidentally_helped_them_Part_1.md

 Gemini.

 As it all clicked in my head, I finally heard what my son was *actually* trying to say.
-And this time, it wasn’t a gentle whisper slithering into my ear from the great beyond.
+And that time, it wasn’t a gentle whisper slithering into my ear from the great beyond.
 It was blood-freezing wail projected from the blackest pits of hell.

 ***”Look Away.”***